DamRsn/NeuralNote/README.md

 - The MIDI transcription instantly appears in the piano roll section.
 - Listen to the result by clicking the play button.
     - Play with the different settings to adjust the transcription, even while listening to it
-    - Individually adjust the level of the source audio and the synthesized transcription
+    - Individually adjust the level of the source audio and of the synthesized transcription
 - Once you're satisfied, export the MIDI transcription with a simple drag and drop from the plugin to a MIDI track.

 **Watch our presentation video for the Neural Audio Plugin